Moyf/easy-copy/README.md

-### Heading Links — Display Just the Heading Text!
+### Heading Links — Copy a more concise link to the heading
 As for heading links, that's another long-standing issue.
 Default heading links display as a long text string, but I wanted to **show only the heading text** — using it as the Display Text!
 So I added this feature to the plugin as well: